gVallverdu/myScripts/VASP/README.rst

 bands_Cu.py
     Build a band diagram with s, p, d contribution mapped on a RGB color scale.
     This script use pymatgen.

+v
+    Do simple operations to restart calculations with VASP.